 Rome

-Osteria dell'Arco
+Osteria dell'Arco.

 Rome is awash with trattorie and ristoranti; the trouble is finding one that isn't also loaded with turisti.
 Our little haven away from the crowds is Osteria dell'Arco, just outside the Aurelian wall near Piazza Fiume.
 We happened into it on our first trip to Rome and have consistently enjoyed the meals there ever since.
 The tiny dining room is cozy and the chef is somewhat creative using mostly Lazio products.
 Must Eat: Pernicelli pasta with guanciale.